Small Wooden Harp

 DIY Ukulele

-Inspired by our trips to Hawaii, the sisters team decided to make their own working ukulele.
+Inspired by our trips to Hawaii, the sisters team decided to make their own working DIY ukulele.
 We ended up making a whole lot of them because it is a good way to practice some woodworking skills.
 We advise using wood that isn’t to hard for the sides, because that makes drilling the center hole a lot easier.Supplies for a DIY Ukulele

 DIY Ukulele- clamping the front and back